Go Tutorial: Getting Started

 This interactive Go tutorial has 10 hands-on exercises.
 Estimated time: 10 minutes.

-- Print three lines — Add one more.
+- Go big — three lines — Let's go bigger.
 Three `fmt.Println()` calls, three lines of output.

-- The import line — `import "fmt"` loads a built-in Go package called fmt.
+- The toolbox: import — `import "fmt"` loads a built-in toolbox called **fmt** (short for "format").

-- Write a program from scratch — The main block is empty.
+- Write it from scratch ✍️ — No training wheels this time.
+The `main` block is empty.

 Go Getting Started concepts covered